LucasNoliveira/lucasNoliveira/README.md

   ##

-- 💻 Currently working with web technologies and database
+- 💻 Currently working with web technologies and database.
 - 🖥 Enthusiastic about technology in general, but I have a greater affinity for web development.
-- ⚡ Fun fact: I like music, learning new languages, and Star Wars
+- ⚡ Fun fact: I like music, learning new languages, and Star Wars.
 - 📱 Contact me via email: lucasnoliveira126@gmail.com